Bob Brotherton: Humble Pots from a Gentle Man

 Saturday, June 8, 2019, from 10am-4pm

-TVPCC Resident Potters Sarah Wells Rolland and Melanie Robertson will be at the Southern Highland Craft Guild Clay Day on Saturday, June 8 at the Folk Art Center on the beautiful Blue Ridge Parkway.
-They will be demonstrating Hand Building techniques and surface design, with some hands-on opportunities.
+TVPCC Resident Potters Judi Harwood, Sarah Wells Rolland, and Melanie Robertson will be at the Southern Highland Craft Guild Clay Day on Saturday, June 8 at the Folk Art Center on the beautiful Blue Ridge Parkway.
+Judi will be taking part in the annual Raku “Make and Take” event, and Sarah and Melanie will be in the demonstration area where they will be demonstrating Hand Building techniques and surface design, with some hands-on opportunities.

 Clay Day features craft demonstrations and hands-on activities for children and adults.
 Clay Day has been a favorite happening at the Folk Art Center for over 20 years.
 Members of the Southern Highland Craft Guild and invited guests demonstrate throwing on the potter’s wheel, hand building, surface design on clay, among other techniques.